-Cooking with your kids is a great way to explore new tastes and broaden your child’s horizons.
+Cooking with your kids is a great way of exploring new tastes and broadening their horizons.
 If you’re heading overseas this summer, make a special meal before you jet off to talk about the language, culture and geography of your destination.
 Your child may then have more confidence about trying the real thing on holiday.
-If you’re not going abroad you can take your family on an adventure through French, Spanish, Greek, Italian, South American, Caribbean and Middle Eastern cuisines without the hassle of the airport check-in!
+If you’re not going abroad, you can still take your family on an adventure through French, Spanish, Greek, Italian, South American, Caribbean and Middle Eastern cuisines without the hassle of the airport check-in.

 Ask the children to snip herbs with kitchen scissors, scrub mussels or peel prawns while giving them a lesson in the cultural background of paella.
 It’s served all across Spain, but originally comes from Valencia on the south-east coast.
 There are many variations on the basic recipe, but most are made with rice and either seafood or meat, although mixed versions are also popular.
-The story behind fideuà (noodle paella) is that it was created by a boat cook from Gandia in Spain.
-His captain loved rice so much that the rest of the sailors were left feeling hungry and with much smaller portions.
+The story behind fideuà (noodle paella) is that it was created by a boat cook from Gandia, Spain.
+His captain loved rice so much that the rest of the sailors were left feeling hungry, with much smaller portions.
 The cook decided to try using noodles instead of rice to see if the captain left more for the rest of the sailors.
-But in fact it was so popular it soon spread through harbour restaurants.
-Although some people say he just forgot to pack the rice!
+It was so popular, it soon spread through harbour restaurants.
+Some people say, however, that the cook just forgot to pack the rice!
 We have a collection of paella recipes for you to explore, too.

 You might also be interested in…

 - Top 10 tips for cooking with kids

 - A guide to cookery skills by age

 - The best hidden veg recipes for kids

 - The best ice lolly recipes for kids

 Have you tried one of our recipes with your kids?
 We’d love to hear how you found them below…